On the computation of geometric features of spectra of linear operators on Hilbert spaces: Introduction

-The final contribution is needed in our study of problems three, and four and provides a new tool to prove lower bounds (impossibility results) in the SCI hierarchy.
-This is not just restricted to spectral problems and our proof technique can be adapted to other scenarios.
-We will make use of some classical results from descriptive set theory.
-In particular, we will show that for a certain special class of problems, the SCI hierarchy is equivalent to the Baire hierarchy.\footnote{However, this does not hold in general.} However, it should be stressed that this is not a paper on descriptive set theory (nor mathematical logic).
-Our discussion is entirely self-contained and user-friendly, in order to be applicable to a wide audience from a primarily computational foundations background.
+Our final contribution is a new tool to prove lower bounds (impossibility results) in the SCI hierarchy.
+This is crucial for some of the classifications of the above problems, and holds regardless of the model of computation.
+We show that for a certain special class of combinatorial problems, the SCI hierarchy is equivalent to the Baire hierarchy from descriptive set theory (this equivalence does not hold in general).
+By embedding these combinatorial problems into spectral problems\footnote{This technique is not restricted to spectral problems - it can be adapted to other scenarios.}, we provide the first technique for dealing with problems that have SCI greater than three, and also greatly simplify the proofs of results lower down in the SCI hierarchy.
+However, it should be stressed that this is not a paper on descriptive set theory or mathematical logic.
+Our discussion is entirely self-contained and written for a wide audience from a primarily computational background.

-Some of the algorithms are built on the approximation of the functions (or similar versions) defined by\footnote{We use $P_n$ to denote the orthogonal projection onto the linear span of the first $n$ basis vectors.}

-where $\sigma_1$ denotes the smallest singular value (or injection modulus).
-These functions converge to the resolvent norm $\|R(z,A)\|^{-1}$ (where $R(z,A)=(A-zI)^{-1}$) uniformly on compact subsets of $\mathbb{C}$ from above as $n\rightarrow\infty$.
-This idea was crucial in the solution of the long-standing computational spectral problem \cite{hansen2011solvability} and was used in \cite{colb1} to compute spectra with error control for a large class of operators.
-A theme of the proofs of the results presented here, especially those concerning Lebesgue measure and fractal dimensions, is the extension of these ideas to compute geometrical properties of the spectrum.